R3DRUN3/sploitcraft/ci-cd/ppe/github-actions/README.md

 # Github Actions: Poisoned Pipeline Execution

 This folder showcases an attack against a GitHub Action Pipeline vulnerable to [*PPE*](https://github.com/R3DRUN3/sploitcraft/tree/main/ci-cd/ppe).
+For a complete hacking lab leveraging PPE as the attack's entry point, take a look at [*this*](../../../labs/pipes-to-cloud/).

 ### Demo Objective